aplteam/MarkAPL/MarkAPL.md

 * The SeText syntax is contributing to the readability of a document.
 * The ATX syntax makes it easier for an author to search for a specific header.

+  Howevert that does not matter in case you edit your Markdown with Meddy because you can easily navigate to any header by clicking at it in the tree view.

 ##### Headers and bookmarks